people have viewed this job vacancy in the last 24 hours

 - You already have a strong portfolio of work.

-- You’re able to work across multiple platforms (desktop, web, mobile) and quickly learn to work with new ones too.
+- You're able to work on desktop (but also web) and quickly learn to work with other platforms, too.

 - You're able to work well with developers, technical authors, and testers in small project teams where you're able to advocate the user's perspective.